codeclubcph/idea-to-production/README.md

 > silently fall back to `localhost`, which doesn't resolve inside Railway's network,
 > and the database connection will fail.

-- Still in Variables, enable a **Public Domain** for the backend and copy the URL (e.g. `https://taskflow-backend-production.up.railway.app`).
+- In Settings, enable a **Public Domain** for the backend and copy the URL (e.g. `https://taskflow-backend-production.up.railway.app`).

 ---